OpenShift SDN

 - The ovs-network policy plugin

 The ovs-multitenant plugin cannot control access at a more granular level.
-This is where the ovs-network policy plugin steps in, add more configuration power, and lets you create custom NetworkPolicy objects.
+This is where the Ovs-network policy plugin steps in, add more configuration power and lets you create custom NetworkPolicy objects.
 As a result, the ovs-network policy plugin provides fine-grained access control for individual applications, regardless of their project.
-So you can tailor your topology requirement by isolation policy using network policy objects.
+By isolating policy using network policy objects, you can tailor your topology requirement.

 OpenShift OVN Kubernetes CNI network provider